Meijer offers discount to SNAP customers through March - NewsBreak

 (WJW) — Meijer announced Thursday they are taking steps to help SNAP families stretch their dollars further on fresh produce.

-The grocery and superstore chain said it’s offering 10% off produce in-store for SNAP customers through March 31, 2023, according to a press release.Fox 8’s Natalie Herbick shares personal message
+The grocery and superstore chain said it’s offering 10% off produce in-store for SNAP customers through March 31, 2023, according to a press release.Jim Jordan wields the gavel — and new power

 The discount is automatically applied to fresh produce at checkout when an EBT-SNAP card is used.

 Canned, dried and frozen fruits and vegetables are excluded, as well as pre-packaged salad kits.
-See the full list of excluded foods here .Dr Pepper adds this new flavor to permanent lineup
+See the full list of excluded foods here .Hiring: Montgomery County to hold construction job fair

 The discount is available in-store only at all Meijer supercenters, Meijer Grocery, neighborhood market stores and Express locations throughout Michigan, Indiana, Ohio, Illinois, Kentucky and Wisconsin, according to the release.